 He then spent eighteen months as a senior consultant at Lowe Bell Communications before leaving, on Princess Diana’s death, to write his account of life in royal service.

-Patrick Jephson’s articles on a range of subjects have appeared in many British and European publications including The Independent, The Times, The Sunday Times, The Daily Telegraph, The Sunday Telegraph, The Observer, The Guardian, The Daily Mail, The Mail on Sunday, The Daily Express, The Sunday Express, The Sun, The Spectator, Hello!, Majesty, Frankfurter Allgemeine Zeitung, Bild am Sonntag, Stern and France Soir.
+Patrick Jephson’s articles on a range of subjects have appeared in appeared in American, British and European publications including The Independent, The Times, The Sunday Times, The Daily Telegraph, The Sunday Telegraph, The Observer, The Guardian, The Daily Mail, The Mail on Sunday, The Daily Express, The Sunday Express, The Sun, The Spectator, Hello!, Majesty, People, Frankfurter Allgemeine Zeitung, Bild am Sonntag, Stern and France Soir.
 His writing has also been syndicated in Poland, Hungary, Germany, the Czech Republic and the Netherlands.